keystonejs/keystone/docs/guides/apps.md

 # KeystoneJS Apps

-A KeystoneJS instance can be summarised as a function of your schema which creates a GraphQL API for querying, and an AdminUI for managing your data:
+A KeystoneJS instance can be summarized as a function of your schema which creates a GraphQL API for querying, and an AdminUI for managing your data:

 ```